Model Assessment for a Generalised Bayesian Structural Equation Model: Introduction

 \section{Introduction}

-Structural Equation Modelling (SEM) is a general framework for testing research hypotheses arising in psychology and social sciences in general.
-It is used to model directional (regression coefficients) and non-directional (correlations) relationships among latent variables (structural model) which are identified by observed variables (measurement model) \cite{Bollen1989}.
+Structural Equation Modelling (SEM) is a general framework for testing research hypotheses arising in psychology and social sciences in general \cite{Bollen1989}.
 Initial inference methods for SEM have mostly been frequentist, but recently their Bayesian counterpart has gained popularity \shortcite<see e.g.>{SHB99,DPB05,K14,MR15,VWR17}.
-Bayesian SEM offers several potential advantages.
-It has been shown to perform well with small sample sizes \shortcite{DC15} or small number of groups in hierarchical modelling \shortcite{HVM12}, and can help resolve issues of inadmissible estimates \shortcite{CVH15}.
-Moreover, it provides computationally efficient schemes for models with large numbers of latent variables \shortcite{LRKT2013,OTV11}, and can quantify uncertainty via credible intervals of quantities that are functions of parameters such as reliability \shortcite{GPZ14} or indirect effects \shortcite{YM09}.
-It can also provide a unified framework for handling missing data \cite{LX08} and semi-parametric models \shortcite<e.g.>{YD10,SLCI13}.